efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-21-magnet-warrior-guide-by-beastymario.md

 ### Matchup Guide

 This covers the matchups for the main decktypes you will face.
 I will go over a short description of each decktype matchup, the win condition and the estimated win rate.
 This will be updated as new decktypes emerge in the meta.

 ---

+### Geargias

+One of the strongest decks in this meta, this “control” deck quickly swarms the field and has the capability to disrupt an opponent's entire field in one turn.
+Geargias typically run their decks with the skill “balance”, which with their usual build (8 monsters, 6 spell and 6 trap cards) it allows them to typically open 1 monster, 1/2 spell and 1/2 trap cards.
+They have one main goal and that is to open a monster with {Ties of the Brethren} because in doing so, their chances of winning a game become very high.
+Since Geargias monsters need other face up Geargia monsters for their effects to apply, Ties of the Brethren allows them to special summon 2 other Geargia monsters from their deck at the cost of 2000 life points.
+They have 3 main monsters that you should be aware of, they are: {Geargianchor} (destroys monsters on the field on flip), {Geargiattacker} (destroys any spell/trap on flip) and {Geargiarsenal} (gains 200 attack/ face up Geargia and can be tributed to special summon a Geargia from the deck in defense).
+If their monster destruction effects weren’t enough, they have one trap card in {Pulse Mines} that makes this deck so efficient and great.
+Pulse Mines switches the opponent's monsters into defense position as well as any other monsters summoned or special summoned for the rest of that turn.
+This provides protection to their monsters so that they can be flipped the following turn to disrupt the field.

+- WIN CONDITION

+Magnets struggle against control decks so versus Geargias you want to try and be aggressive early so that they waste their resources as fast as possible.
+Doing so will allow our boss monsters to come in later and clean up without the worry of much backrow.
+Opening with a monster negation effect card like Divine Wrath or Ultimate Providence can really help so that you can protect your cards from being destroyed.
+Geargianchor is the one you want to worry about because that’s the monster that destroys monsters up to the number of face up Geargia monsters they control.
+So be sure to save your Divine Wrath or Ultimate Providence for Geargianchor since our backrow cards in Enemy Controller and Powerful Rebirth are chainable so them being targeted by Geargiattacker isn’t too much of an impact as opposed to one of our boss monsters being destroyed.
+If you find yourself in a situation where you control only one monster and a set Enemy Controller and your opponent happens to flip Geargianchor face up and activate its effect, you could E-Con take one of their monsters and force them to destroy their own monster.
+Also, be cautious after a Pulse Mines activation because even a special summoned monster gets switched into defense for the rest of that turn.
+So yes, a special summoned Valkyrion in the battle phase will still get switch to defense the turn Pulse was activated.
+A key card that can help in this matchup that many have been main decking is Lava Golem.
+Lava Golem tributes off two of their Geargia monsters, rendering the effects useless because they’d only have one Geargia left on the field.
+With Lava Golem up, you’d only have to survive two turns after a Brethren activation before they burn their life points to 0.

+* Win Rate: **30%**

+---

+### Masked Heroes

+A deck that can quickly OTK any deck, Masked Heroes have taken over the meta as one of the most popular and strongest decks.
+With the recent release of {Masked HERO Anki} and {Mask Change}, Destiny Hero monsters have become unbelievably strong.
+Mask Change is a quick play spell the allows a player to transform their dark attribute Destiny Hero monster into a Masked Hero Anki, who in turn can attack an opponent directly for 1400 damage or can also add another Mask Change to their hand if Anki destroys a monster.
+The best Masked Hero deck uses dark attribute monsters that can quickly draw through their deck using the effect of {Destiny HERO - Celestial} and can stall out turns vs decks that use big monsters by just having a {Destiny HERO - Decider} on the field (Decider can’t be attacked by monsters with 6 or more stars) So ideally, the best way to bit this deck is by surviving the OTK and pushing back hard the following turn.

+- WIN CONDITION

+Magnet Warriors have a pretty good matchup versus Masked Heroes because we can quickly recover and hit back hard.
+The way to beat this deck is to simply survive the OTK and follow up with a big play.
+So setting your Enemy Controllers is a must since you want to stop the attack from an Anki.
+Be careful when trying to E-Con take one of their monsters since a Mask Change can simply be chained to the monster, preventing you from taking it.
+Powerful Rebirth is another card that helps out in this matchup since having a monster on the board allows Anki to only do 1400 damage when attacking directly.
+Keep in mind the Anki can only search for a Mask Change once per turn when it destroys a monster.
+Another thing to take note in is that Masked Hero decks standardly run {Forbidden Chalice} in their deck because it allows them to attack directly with Anki and using Chalice in the damage step to attack for 3200 damage.
+But the thing is that they usually hold onto those in hand because they usually go for the OTK.
+With little to no backrow set, a Valkyrion or Gaia can easily clean up their monsters.
+If you so happen to have a Divine Wrath or Ultimate Providence set, try to save it for the effect of Anki when it destroys a monster and tries to add a Mask Change from the deck.
+A key card that can help in this matchup significantly is Wall of Disruption.

+* Win Rate: **50%**

+---